MMichaelVdV/CompPlantDev/README.md

 Leaf and taproot and seed, as yet half-formed and colorless;
-    Thus the dry kernel holds and protects the dormant life, Then it gushes, heaving up, trusting to milder moistures, Lifts itself all at once out of the enveloping night." - Johann Wolfgang Von Goethe, The metamorphosis of plants
+    Thus the dry kernel holds and protects the dormant life, Then it gushes, heaving up, trusting to milder moistures, Lifts itself all at once out of the enveloping night."
+-Johann Wolfgang Von Goethe, The metamorphosis of plants </div>